dreamer-coding-555/codenotes/README.md

 2. **Setting Up the Codelab Environment:**
    - Meson build system setup: `meson setup builddir`.
    - Compilation of the codelab project: `meson compile -C builddir`.
-   - If you don't have Meson build yet be sure to run `download.py` to run a download GUI.

 3. **Creating Custom Libraries with FLL:**
    - Steps to define and create custom libraries using FLL.